 I bawled my eyes out and decided that I wanted the same.

-With what once felt permanent suddenly passing away, God's promises were everything.
+When what once felt permanent was suddenly passing away, God's promises became everything.

 In that season, I felt a shift from reading the Word to meeting the Word.
 For those 15 months of my dad's illness, obedience looked like knowing and believing God's promises, choosing to bless HIs name and bringing Him everything — fears, questions, and so many emotions.